Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/troubleshoot-project-griffon.md

 **Solution**

-react-native-acpcore is only compatible with react-native-aepassurance 2.x.x and below.
-Please downgrade your react-native-aepassurance using the npm command:
+If that occurs, please downgrade your `react-native-aepassurance` using the following npm command:

 ```
 npm install @adobe/react-native-aepassurance@^2.0.0
 ```

+This error occurs because the `react-native-acpcore` extension is **only** compatible with `react-native-aepassurance` versions 2.x.x and below.